tthvan/MVA-Retention-Analysis/README.md

 ### Recommendation
 - Protect Grades 1–3 as the core base, ensuring the strongest teaching quality, communication, and support there.
-- Clarify the role of small grades (PreK, 7, 8) — either invest to grow them as feeders or right-size and position them as niche offerings.
+- Clarify the role of small classes (from PreK, 7, 8) — the institution may have to position them as niche offerings and optimize resources and staffing accordingly.
+Such patterns of low enrollment from these grades over the years might be a permanent characteristic, as they are at important transitioning points in students' life (transitioning to primary / highschool)
 - Review capacity and profitability by grade to align staffing and class sizes with actual demand and margin.

 ### Dropout Rate Within Each Grade